ABOUT BACE

 BACE Campus and Careers

-Inter-disciplinary forum advancing racial equity through Black leadership advocacy and development along with organizational transformation in support of Black talent.
+Inter-disciplinary forum advancing racial equity through leadership advocacy and development along with organizational transformation in support of workplace talent.

 In partnership with Onyx2Rise, BACE Campus and Careers join to provide: